NeuralEnsemble/neurotune/README.md

 sudo python setup.py install
 ```

-Note: the [Travic CI script](https://github.com/NeuralEnsemble/neurotune/blob/master/.travis.yml) shows the full set of commands for installation & execution of a simple example.
+Note: the [Travic CI script](https://github.com/NeuralEnsemble/neurotune/blob/master/.travis.yml) shows the full set of commands for installation & execution of a number of examples.